 Making a Reubanite prince an ancestor of Charlemagne would be interesting to Britam supporters, since they like to make France Reuben.
 France having it's own River Arnon is an interesting coincidence.
 And it's also interesting here how both Eugene Sue in Les Mysteries du People and Paul Feval in Anne of the Isles (Translated into English by Brian Stableford published by BlackCoatPress) construct fictional narratives with a mythical patriarch of clans of Pre-Christian and Pre-Roman Gallic (specifically Bretan) France named Joel.

 But as interesting as that all is, I think the Gog(s) of Ezekiel and Revelation will be attacking from Turkey or Northern Iraq.

 The city of Sardis wasn't always called that it seems.
 Homer called it Hyde, and I agree with the theory that Homer was contemporary with Gyges.
 The first surviving reference to it being called Sardis is in the 470s BC.

 I've talked on my Revised Chronology Blog about the Sherden/Shardana of the Seas Peoples being linked to both Sardis and Sardinia and possibly descending from the Sardite clan, descendants of Sered of the Tribe of Zebulun in Numbers 26:26.

-In Gyges time however the Sherden were not yet native to Sardis, but were among the foreign mercenaries he was using and also recommended Psamtick I of Egypt (Seti I in my chronology) use.
+In Gyges time however the Sherden were not yet native to Sardis, but were among the foreign mercenaries he was using and also recommended to Psamtick I of Egypt (Seti I in my chronology).
 The son of a Reubanite prince using members of other Tribes as mercenaries would certainly be interesting.